 Scientists attribute C-diff’s spread to unnecessary and incorrect use of antibiotics, which can wipe out beneficial bacteria in the gut, opening an opportunity for C. difficile to infect the colon.
-While C-diff isn’t (yet) drug-resistant, stronger strains of this bacteria are emerging, and the CDC recently identified it as one of the country’s top 3 “urgent threat” microbes, meaning it is at risk of becoming a drug-resistant superbug which poses “an immediate public health threat that requires urgent and aggressive action.”
+While C-diff isn’t (yet) drug-resistant, stronger strains of this bacteria are emerging, and the CDC recently identified it as one of the country’s top three“urgent threat” microbes, meaning it is at risk of becoming a drug-resistant superbug which poses “an immediate public health threat that requires urgent and aggressive action.”

-Symptoms of C-diff often include the following:
+C-diff symptoms often include the following:

 - Mild to moderate watery diarrhea that is rarely bloody

 - Cramping abdominal pain

 People with C-diff develop diarrhea during or shortly after starting antibiotics.
 However, 25 to 40 percent of people may not become symptomatic for as many as 10 weeks after completing antibiotic therapy.

 Standard C-diff Treatment